alexling540/acc-bot/README.md

 ### Setting Up Firebase
 https://firebase.google.com/docs/web/setup

+In this section, you will need a Google account.
+If you don't have one, you can create one [here](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fwww.google.com%2F&hl=en&gmb=exp&biz=false&flowName=GlifWebSignIn&flowEntry=SignUp).

 #### Creating a Firebase Project
 1. Navigate to https://firebase.google.com/.
 You will need a Google Account for this section.